-When push comes to shove the single large customer gives the stability a company needs to attempt building a diversified customer base.
-The downside is when that sugar daddy if you will, can no longer pay those bills.
+When push comes to shove, the single large customer gives the stability a company needs to work towards building a diversified customer base.
+The downside is when the sugar daddy can no longer pay those bills.

-While a company does not wish to be in the position of having a sugar daddy the temptation and necessity generally rule the day.
+While a company does not wish to be in the position of having a sugar daddy, the temptation of and necessity for generally rule the day.

-So in closing is management in larger companies more educated and more intelligent than the small business owner I would have to say emphatically no.
+So in closing is management in more substantial companies more educated and more intelligent than the small business owner, I would have to say emphatically no.